 Kids Arts & Culture

-The museum is open weekdays and Saturdays from 10 a.m. to 5 p.m. and Sundays from 1 to 5 p.m.
+The museum is open from 9 a.m. to 5 p.m.
+Tuesday through Saturday, and from 1 to 5 p.m. on Sunday.

 For tickets, click here, or purchase them at the Welcome Desk upon arrival.

 Per OU policy, masks are not required, but are recommended for unvaccinated individuals.

 Please call (405) 325-7977 for questions or assistance.